sysbiolux/DeepOncoAI/readme.md

 * 'OR gate' combination
   Future updates will include ICA and RPA.
 The selected features are transformed or combined into a new dataset of features.
+They are however not used anymore in the published version of the pipeline

 Under each target, the following info is allowed: